 MAR also has consequences for structure building.
 The notion of the head of a phrase (or any merger situation), which is inherently asymmetric, rather directly reflects the spirit of MAR.
 MAR also favors complements over specifiers because, in contrast to the latter, the former enter the structure through an asymmetric (head-phrase) merger.
 As a result, MAR favors BPS structure building over GB structure building (for the latter reason) as well as over the labeling framework (for the former reason).
-MAR also favors asymmetric approaches to Case-licensing (e.g. the Casevaluation approach over the Case-checking approach).
+MAR also favors asymmetric approaches to Case-licensing (e.g. Casevaluation over Case-checking).
 Regarding phases, it favors one particular approach to the Phase Impenetrability Condition as well as approaches to phases that maximize phasal points.